 My first experience of Christianity is the first year of college and the last two years of school before I went to college.
 During this time, our school used to go to a Church (I can't remember denomination or details) once every two weeks for a simple Sunday service.

-It was the worst time, singing!
-I mean... being in church made me uncomfortable (unless I was sat with friends to distract me).
-The first priest/person who led the services (for the first 2 years I went) used to seriously scare me, I felt like one day he was going to come in and try to kill us all, he seemed the most unstable and explosive person I've ever seen speak in public (made worst because he _never_ raised his voice), the second priest was a friendly black guy, who was much better!
+It was the worst time: singing!
+The priest/person who led the services (for the first 2 years I went) used to disturb me.
+He seemed the most unstable and explosive person I've ever seen speak in public (made worst because he never raised his voice).
+The second priest was a friendly black guy, who was much better.
 He used to look at my brother funny because people told him he was a Satanist, but my brother seemed like a normal, friendly kid!
 The poor guy couldn't figure it out.